 Vegan Pumpkin Pie with Rustic Spelt Crust

 While this spelt crust is anything but classic and flaky it’s one of my favourites simply because it’s easy, there’s no chilling required, and it’s healthier than than most.
-The crust is very dense and firm with a hearty, lightly spiced, sweet flavour.
-The filling is quite traditional, however not too sweet to let the pumpkin flavour shine.
-Serve with non-dairy ice cream or whipped coconut cream and a sprinkle of cinnamon and nutmeg.
+The crust is quite dense and firm with a hearty, lightly sweet flavour.
+The filling is quite traditional, however not too sweet, but just right.
+Serve with non-dairy ice cream or whipped cream and a sprinkle of cinnamon and nutmeg.

 - 1 cup whole grain spelt flour